-At Hibob, we conducted a global survey to understand the impact of the pandemic on employee mental health and productivity.
-49% surveyed said their mental health over the past year had a major effect on productivity.
+At HiBob, we conducted a global survey to understand the impact of the pandemic on employee mental health and productivity.
+Forty-nine percent surveyed said their mental health over the past year significantly affected their productivity.

-In 2019, even before the pandemic, the World Health Organization labeled employee burnout a medical condition.
-As the number of employees struggling with mental health continues to increase, employers and HR need to be proactive in their approach to helping employees cope.
-Here’s what HR can do to move the needle on mental health.
+Even before the pandemic, in 2019, the World Health Organization labeled employee burnout a medical condition.
+As the number of people struggling with mental health continues to increase, employers and HR need to be proactive in their approach to helping people cope.
+Here are some best practices HR can consider to move the needle on mental health.

 1. Talk about mental health

 The stigma around mental health makes it a difficult subject to bring up.
-Most people who suffer from anxiety or depression have years of experience of faking wellness, especially in the office.
-For so long, employees felt they had to leave their personal lives at home.
-If someone is feeling emotional at work, the impulse is not to let anyone know.
+Most people who suffer from anxiety or depression have years of experience faking wellness, especially at the office.
+People felt they had to leave their personal lives at home for so long.
+If someone feels emotional at work, the impulse is not to let anyone know.
 But this behavior can make a stressful situation worse.

 2. Find ways to promote employee wellbeing

-Promoting flexible work schedules and giving employees the freedom to work the way they want can reduce stress and burnout.
+Promoting flexible work schedules and giving people the freedom to work the way they want can reduce stress and burnout.

 3. Create employee resource groups (ERGs) dedicated to mental health